Merlinka

 Vjeran Miladinović (1 October 1958 - 22 February 2003), also known as Merlinka, was a transgender sex worker and actress best known for the 1995 film Marble Ass, directed by Želimir Žilnik.
-Merlika identified as both gay and a crossdresser, and is believed to have been the first openly trans person in the Balkans.
+Merlika identified as both gay and a crossdresser.

 Life

 Merlinka was born in Zagreb and during her childhood lived in an orphanage, was homeless, and lived with distant family.
 After high school, she came to live in Belgrade.

 In 1986, Merlinka participated in a public debate about homosexuality at the Belgrade Youth Center, one of the first such public debates on the subject in the region.
 In the 1990s, she took part in Arkadija events.

 Merlinka had the leading role in the 1995 movie Marble Ass directed by Želimir Žilnik.

 Merlinka published an autobiography in 2001, named Teresa's son.
 The title of the book references Merlinka's mother, Tereza Strmečki.

 Merlinka was murdered in Belgrade during the night of 22 March 2003, at the age of 43.
 Her body was found a month later.
 A suspect was arrested for her murder, but was later freed of charges.